 Cost leaders focus on price and cost.
 They believe price drives brand choice.
-Customers stay “loyal” to the brands that offer the best value.
+Customers stay “loyal” to the brands which offer the best value.

 However, customers are loyal to the price point, not the brand.
-If competitors go under your price, customers will switch.
+If competitors better your price, customers will switch.

 Brand who differentiate or focus find a unique position in the market.

 They base this position on a benefit relevant to a specific market segment e.g. highest quality, best level of service or most exclusive.